CyrilleFinet3/Control-of-light-sensor-with-DE0-Nano-SoC/README.md

 ### Appendices
-Link of the demonstration video:
+- Link of the demonstration video:
-Datasheet of the light sensor
+- For more details the datasheet of the light sensor is included in the github files :